martinpeck/martinpeck.github.io/about.md

 ---
 layout: page
-title: Martin Peck
+title: About Me
 ---

+Hi.
+I'm Martin Peck.
 I've spent the last 20+ years getting paid for writing software, helping other people write software, or preventing people from writing the wrong software.
 When I'm not doing that I'm generally doing whatever my family tell me to do.

 ## Code Club